shenzr/fastpr/readme.md

-When the program runs, the coordinator will find a DataNode for each repaired data chunk and its metadata chunk.
+When the program runs, the coordinator will find a DataNode to store each repaired data chunk and its metadata chunk.
 The repaired data chunks and their metadata chunks are stored at the path "$local_data_path/subdir0" of the DataNode ($local_data_path is specified in the config.xml file (see Section 2.1)).